jgranlun/jgranlun.github.io/README.md

 Create Webdriver     Firefox     desired_capabilities=${ff_capabilities}
 ```
-Trace level logging should then appear in the 'geckodriver.log' file, which by default is written to the same directory from where Robot Framework is run.
+Geckodriver's trace level logging should now appear in the 'geckodriver.log' file.

+That log file is by default is written to the same directory from where Robot Framework is run.
 So dont go digging into journalctl or any other file located in /var/log/.

-Possible log levels are listed [here](https://firefox-source-docs.mozilla.org/testing/geckodriver/geckodriver/TraceLogs.html).
+You can naturally set logging level to any of log levels are listed [here](https://firefox-source-docs.mozilla.org/testing/geckodriver/geckodriver/TraceLogs.html).

 Also note that 'marionette=True' seems to be a mandatory parameter with Geckodriver.
-If you do not have it set you will see the following error:
+If you do not have it set you will see the following somewhat confusing error:
 ```
 WebDriverException: Message: Can't load the profile.
 Possible firefox version mismatch.
 You must use GeckoDriver instead for Firefox 48+.
 Profile Dir: /tmp/tmp1snH2n If you specified a log_file in the FirefoxBinary constructor, check it for details.
 ```